-Collaboration revenue decreased by \$14 million, or 17%, to \$68 million in the twelve months ended December 31, 2022 from \$82 million in the twelve months ended December 31, 2021 due to lower hours incurred under the collaboration project plan with Toyota Motor Corporation.
-Through December 31, 2022, the Company has recognized all \$150 million of collaboration revenue provided under the collaboration project plan.
+Collaboration revenue was \$68 million in the twelve months ended December 31, 2022 under the collaboration project plan with Toyota Motor Corporation.

+As of December 31, 2022, the Company had recognized all revenue associated with cash payments received under the collaboration project plan and.
+As a result, no revenue was recognized during the twelve months ended December 31, 2023.